pydantic/logfire/docs/integrations/system_metrics.md

 1. `None` simply means that there are no fields to configure for this metric.

 To collect lots of detailed data about all available metrics, use `logfire.instrument_system_metrics(base='full')`.

+!!! warning
+    The amount of data collected by `base='full'` can be expensive, especially if you have many servers, and this is easy to forget about.
+Be sure to monitor your usage and costs.

+    The most expensive metrics are `system.cpu.utilization/time` which collect data for each core and each mode, and `system.disk.*` which collect data for each disk device.
+This can result in hundreds of data points per minute.
+    The exact number depends on your machine.

-This is equivalent to:
+`logfire.instrument_system_metrics(base='full')` is equivalent to:

 ```py
 logfire.instrument_system_metrics({